devharshithb/iris-arc/README.md

 ## 📝 License

-This project is currently unlicensed.
-License will be added in future releases.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---